JonthueM/The-Tech-Academy-Basic-C-Sharp-Projects/README.md

 **Description:** Learn and demostrate the use of C Sharp.

-**NOTE:** Most of the files are named according to the lesson number to make it easier for teachers to 4 Below is an TOC of assignments & challenges.
+**NOTE:** Most of the files are named according to the lesson number to make it easier for teachers.